RakhithJK/sivel-speedtest-cli-wiki/Linux-wrapper-for-speedtest,-esp.-for-log-files.md

 2015-03-14, 08:30, 24.862, 0.50, 0.26
 2015-03-14, 11:05, 23.887, 0.49, 0.29
 ```

+The --log option gets the latest statistics, then shows the entire log file which can be redirected as the user wishes.

 With no arguments or with --simple, we would have seen: